Class TypeOnline coursework, 6 & 12-week courses

 Move seamlessly through online courses, lab simulations and on-site clinical experiences.

-Take your cues from Franklin’s faculty of in-field professionals in our hands-on radiology tech program that blends instructor-led online courses, lab simulations and employer-provided clinical experiences.
+Take your cues from Franklin’s faculty of in-field professionals in our hands-on radiologic technology program that blends instructor-led online courses, lab simulations and employer-provided clinical experiences.
 You’ll gain skills in diagnostic imaging, patient care and radiation safety.
 Structured clinical rotations and a cohort model conducive to the needs of working adults further equip you to thrive in dynamic team-based healthcare environments.
 As a graduate of the program, you will be eligible to apply for the American Registry of Radiologic Technologists (ARRT) certification and registration exam in Radiography, which is the industry standard and a requirement for licensure in most states.

 Beyond ARRT-required content, Franklin’s curriculum incorporates emerging healthcare topics such as artificial intelligence (AI) in imaging, digital ethics, patient advocacy and interprofessional communication.
 This ensures you’ll not only gain technical skill, but also the critical thinking, communication and professional readiness expected by leading healthcare employers.